timscott/flipit/README.markdown

 # Introduction

 FlipIt is a feature flipper.
-It provides a simple and fexible way to flip features in a .NET application.
+It provides a simple and flexible way to flip features in a .NET application.
 Conditionally turn features or and off using any kind of logic.
 Change those conditions over time without touching the production code where the features are implemented.

 # Usage